 Road Safety Analysis has no requirement for a Data Protection Officer, as the company does not hold or process substantial volumes of personal data or conduct extensive direct marketing activities.

-Road Safety Analysis uses four systems which may be used for processing personal data:
+Road Safety Analysis uses five systems which may be used for processing personal data:

-- Personnel data (personal information about persons under contract to Road Safety Analysis only, stored electronically in a folder to which access is restricted to managers and directors, with hard copies under lock and key); and
+- Personnel data (personal information about persons under contract to Road Safety Analysis only, stored electronically in internal IT infrastructure to which access is restricted to directors, managers and key staff identified by the Executive Team, with hard copies stored under lock and key by the Head of Finance)

-- Project folders (which may contain contractual or project documents which refer to individuals).
+- Project folders in internal IT infrastructure (which may contain contractual or project documents which refer to individuals)

-Data Processor Training will be provided for all staff involved in handling personal data for:
+Data Protection Training will be provided for all staff involved in handling personal data for:

 - Marketing to existing or potential clients.